 Releasing confidential information isn't always intentional.
-You may inadvertently divulge something through an e-mail, by leaving information or an electronic device where someone can access it, or having a conversation in a public space.
-Even though you didn't mean any harm, your actions could still damage our company.
+You may inadvertently divulge something through an email, by leaving information or an electronic device where someone can access it, or having a conversation in a public space.
+Even though you didn't mean any harm, your actions could still damage our organization.